 Personally Tailored Prescription Drug Detox Programs Prescription drug detox at Novus always begins with a personal detox program tailored to the needs of each patient, including state of health, drug history, and any other pertinent factors.
 There are no “one-size-fits-all” detox programs at Novus.

 Expert Medical Care Around The Clock Novus provides highly experienced medical supervision 24 hours a day, 7 days a week.
 Patients also remark on the kindness and respect with which they are treated during their stay, as well as the high level of professional medical care.

 Faster, More Comfortable Detox Prescription drug detox at Novus is safer, more effective, more comfortable and often faster than you expect.
 Novus detox reduces the discomforts of withdrawal, and gets you on your way home sooner than you might think.

 Every Service is Private and Confidential Privacy and confidentiality are Novus hallmarks.
-Individual private rooms are available, with telephone, internet access, TV and DVD player.
+Individual private or comfortable shared rooms are available, with telephone, internet access and Cable TV.
 Novus Medical Detox Center is set in three acres of quiet, tree-shaded, fenced and private grounds.

 NOVUS SAFELY AND MORE COMFORTABLY HELPS YOU COMPLETE PRESCRIPTION DRUG DETOX.

 CALL NOVUS MEDICAL DETOX CENTER TODAY

 NOTE: This information is provided for general educational purposes only and is not intended to constitute (i) medical advice or counseling, (ii) the practice of medicine, health care diagnosis or treatment, or (iii) the creation of a physician patient or clinical relationship.
 If you have or suspect that you have a medical problem or that this information may be useful to you or others, please consult with your health care provider before applying any information from our articles to your personal situation or to the personal situation of others.